samschloegel/qlab-scripts/README.md

 - Self-explanatory, useful on a hotkey

+### Create OSC trigger for cue x

+- Creates a network cue with the custom message "/cue/x/go" where x is the value entered into a dialog by the user
+- Before using, define `userPrefix`, `userSuffix`, and `userPatch` variables at the beginning

 ### Create OSC triggers for selected

 - Creates a group of network cues that fire the selected cues